januff/stepzen-youtube-data-api/animating.md

 #### _Developing layout animations without depleting my API quota, using Remix, Framer, and StepZen._ ####

+A perfect combination: Resource Routes in Remix and the <code>AnimatePresence</code> component in Framer. <a target="_blank" href="https://remix.run/docs/en/v1/guides/resource-routes">Resource Routes</a> are arbitrary serverless endpoints, one of which I'm running at <a target="_blank" href="./resource">'./resource'</a> to serve placeholder results for a stepped API query (<a target="_blank" href="https://github.com/januff/stepzen-youtube-data-api/blob/main/walkthrough.md">sequenced using StepZen.</a>)

+It's a fairly quota-expensive query, the kind you want to keep as far from your local dev server as possible–especially when you're fiddling with web animations, which often demand endless browser reloads to make presentable.
+But with my YouTube query mocked in a static Resource Route, duplicating Dev Ed's layout animations in his recent <a target="_blank" href="https://www.youtube.com/watch?v=nyg5Lpl6AiM">Awesome Filtering Animation with React Tutorial</a> video was a lot less stressful.

 <p align="center">
   <a target="_blank" href="https://www.youtube.com/watch?v=nyg5Lpl6AiM"><img width="320" src="././images/DevEdVideoThumbnail.jpg"/></a>
 </p>

-I was just wrapping up Kent C. Dodd's epic <a href="https://remix.run/docs/en/v1/tutorials/jokes">six-hour Remix tutorial</a> when the React animation demo above showed up in my YouTube feed.
-The last time I'd played with Framer Motion, I'd run into problems with my exit animations during big container swaps–like list changes and route changes–but I was relieved to see Ed debugging exit animations towards the video's end.
+I was just wrapping up Kent C. Dodd's epic <a href="https://remix.run/docs/en/v1/tutorials/jokes">six-hour Remix tutorial</a> when Simo Edwin's React animation demo showed up in my YouTube feed.
+The last time I'd played with Framer Motion, I'd run into problems with my exit animations during big container swaps (like list changes and route changes) but I was relieved to see Ed adroitly handling exit animations towards the video's end.

 <p align="center">
   <a target="_blank" href="https://youtu.be/hsIWJpuxNj0?t=18916"><img width="320" src="././images/doddsResourceRoutes-YouTube.jpg"/></a>